-Read “Financial Options for Restoring Quality and Access to Public Higher Education in California: 2013-14” below or download a PDF of it.
+Read “Financial Options for Restoring Quality and Access to Public Higher Education in California: 2015-16” below or download a PDF of it.
 If you’re really a policy wonk, download the spreadsheets behind this report.
-A number in the executive summary paragraph for question #2 was corrected on December 24, 2013.

 Stanton A. Glantz